AMReX-Codes/amrex/Docs/sphinx_documentation/source/Basics.rst

     explicit Geometry (const Box&     dom,
                        const RealBox* rb     = nullptr,
                        int            coord  = -1,
-                       int*           is_per = nullptr);
+                       int*           is_per = nullptr) noexcept;

+    Geometry (const Box& dom, const RealBox& rb, int coord, Array<int,AMREX_SPACEDIM> const& is_per) noexcept;

-Here the constructor takes a cell-centered :cpp:`Box` specifying the indexing space domain, an optional argument of :cpp:`RealBox` pointer specifying the physical domain, an optional :cpp:`int` specifying coordinate system type, and an optional :cpp:`int *` specifying periodicity.
-If a :cpp:`RealBox` is not given, AMReX will construct one based on :cpp:`ParmParse` parameters, ``geometry.prob_lo`` and ``geometry.prob_hi``, where each of the parameter is an array of ``AMREX_SPACEDIM`` real numbers.
+Here the constructors take a cell-centered :cpp:`Box` specifying the indexing space domain, a :cpp:`RealBox` specifying the physical domain, an :cpp:`int` specifying coordinate system type, and an :cpp:`int` pointer or array specifying periodicity.
+If a :cpp:`RealBox` is not given in the first constructor, AMReX will construct one based on :cpp:`ParmParse` parameters, ``geometry.prob_lo`` and ``geometry.prob_hi``, where each of the parameter is an array of ``AMREX_SPACEDIM`` real numbers.
 It’s a runtime error if this fails.
-The optional argument for coordinate system is an integer type with valid values being 0 (Cartesian), or 1 (cylindrical), or 2 (spherical).
-If it is invalid as in the case of the default argument value, AMReX will query the :cpp:`ParmParse` database for ``geometry.coord_sys`` and use it if one is found.
+The argument for coordinate system is an integer type with valid values being 0 (Cartesian), or 1 (cylindrical), or 2 (spherical).
+If it is invalid as in the case of the default argument value of the first constructor, AMReX will query the :cpp:`ParmParse` database for ``geometry.coord_sys`` and use it if one is found.
 If it cannot find the parameter, the coordinate system is set to 0 (i.e., Cartesian coordinates).
 The :cpp:`Geometry` class has the concept of periodicity.
-An optional argument can be passed specifying periodicity in each dimension.
-If it is not given, the domain is assumed to be non-periodic unless there is the :cpp:`ParmParse` integer array parameter ``geometry.is_periodic`` with 0 denoting non-periodic and 1 denoting periodic.
+An argument can be passed specifying periodicity in each dimension.
+If it is not given in the first constructor, the domain is assumed to be non-periodic unless there is the :cpp:`ParmParse` integer array parameter ``geometry.is_periodic`` with 0 denoting non-periodic and 1 denoting periodic.
 Below is an example of defining a :cpp:`Geometry` for a periodic rectangular domain of